Suspension Bondage

 Safety, consent & law

 Suspension is one of the more hazardous activities in BDSM.
-The best clinical evidence comes from a 2023 case series in Cureus (Khodulev et al.), which documented that acute compression of the radial nerve is the most common injury induced by Japanese rope bondage, occurring at that level in 90% of the injured individuals studied (in one case a 25-minute jute-rope suspension of a 29-year-old woman produced a temporary wrist-and-finger drop with a conduction block that took roughly five months to fully resolve.
-Other documented dangers include circulation problems and fainting, suspension trauma / harness-hang syndrome (orthostatic intolerance from venous pooling when motionless and upright), positional asphyxia, and catastrophic falls from rigging failure) falls from an inverted position can cause death or spinal injury.
+The best clinical evidence comes from a 2023 case series in Cureus (Khodulev et al.), which found that acute compression of the radial nerve is the most common injury induced by Japanese rope bondage, occurring at that level in 90% of the injured individuals studied.
+In one documented case a 25-minute jute-rope suspension of a 29-year-old woman produced a temporary wrist-and-finger drop with a conduction block that took roughly five months to fully resolve.
+Other documented dangers include circulation problems and fainting, suspension trauma or harness-hang syndrome (orthostatic intolerance from venous pooling when a person hangs motionless and upright), positional asphyxia, and catastrophic falls from rigging failure; a fall from an inverted position can cause death or spinal injury.

 Responsible practice therefore depends on anatomy knowledge (identifying nerve-vulnerable wrap points), rated hard points, immediately accessible safety shears, clear negotiation and a safeword, and never leaving a suspended bottom unattended.
 Between consenting adults the activity is lawful in most jurisdictions, but consent has limits: in England and Wales, the R v Brown ruling (following Operation Spanner) held that consent is not a defence to the infliction of actual bodily harm, and any non-consensual restraint is a serious crime everywhere.